danbulant/ester_os/README.md

-# ester_os
+# Ester os
-A web-based OS, designed to work out-of-the-box everywhere
+A web-based OS, designed to work out-of-the-box everywhere.